yangymargaret/REUNION/README.md

 - --thresh_score: the thresholds for the normalized peak-TF scores to select pseudo positive training samples from the paired peak group with or without enrichment of peaks predicted to be bound by a given TF by Unify or the specified method (noted as predicted TF-binding peaks), default = '0.25,0.75'

-    thresh_score has the format 'thresh1,thresh2'. thresh1 or thresh 2 represents the threshold used to selected pseudo postivie training samples from the peak group with or without enrichment of the predicted TF-binidng peaks, respectively.
+    thresh_score has the format 'thresh1,thresh2', where thresh1 or thresh 2 represents the threshold used to selected pseudo postivie training samples from the peak group with or without enrichment of the predicted TF-binding peaks, respectively.
 ReDiscover performas quantile normalization for the original peak-TF scores.
 The normalized scores are between 0 and 1.
 Please use thresh1, thresh2 in [0,1].

 The output: